james2406/CodeFirstGirls-York2016/1-html /README.md

 ## Task One

-1. Within your coding_course folder create a new folder called session_1
+1. Within your coding_course folder create a new folder called first_site
-1. Open the session_1 folder created in your text editor of choice (sublimetext, atom...)
+1. Open the first_site folder created in your text editor of choice (sublimetext, atom...)
 2. Write "Hello"
-3. Save this file as index.html in the session_1 folder
+3. Save this file as index.html in the first_site folder
 4. Open index.html in your browser of choice (chrome, firefox...)

 We use index.html as our homepage as we may have other files in our folder, such as about.html and contact.html.
 When a user loads our site, they are automatically directed to our index file